New Medication-Assisted Treatment Options For Meth Addiction

 Treatment interventions for meth addiction have traditionally involved detoxification (detox) and behavioral therapies, such as cognitive behavioral therapy and contingency management.

-However, with meth-involved overdose deaths on the rise, researchers are also looking into medication-assisted treatment options for meth addiction.
+However, with meth-involved overdose deaths rising, researchers are also looking into medication-assisted treatment options for meth addiction.

 What Is Medication-Assisted Treatment?

-Medication-assisted treatment (MAT) is a “whole-person” treatment for opioid and alcohol addiction that involves taking medication and receiving behavioral health services, like therapy.
+Medication-assisted treatment (MAT) is a “whole-person” treatment for opioid and alcohol use disorder that involves taking medication and receiving behavioral health services, like therapy.

-MAT with methadone, buprenorphine, or naltrexone is considered the “gold standard” treatment for opioid addiction.
+MAT with methadone, buprenorphine, or naltrexone is considered the “gold standard” treatment for opioid use disorder.
 For alcohol use disorder, naltrexone has shown to be helpful.

 What Does Medication-Assisted Treatment For Meth Mean?